 The Medieval Institute, located on the seventh floor of the Hesburgh Library, welcomes scholars and researchers from around the world.

 Please note that during the coronavirus pandemic, new visitor policies are in place.
-Read the current University of Notre Dame policies.
+As of August 6, 2021, all visitors to campus are required to wear a mask at all times when in campus buildings, except while eating or drinking, and at any other time designated by the University.
+Read the full University of Notre Dame current policies.

 Visiting the Physical Collections